kstrckr/FSJS-Final-Project/README.md

 **FSJS Final Project**
 **07/20/2017**

-To try out Match Master for yourself,
+To try out Match Master for yourself!

 **Instructions**
 1. clone the repo